-Blind massage service
+➤ Blind massage service

-Invite the blind masseuse from "Shinchu the Blind Welfare Association for the Advancement" to provide the stress relieving service for employee, and also taken care of disadvantaged people.
+Invite the blind masseuse to provide the stress relieving service for employee, and also taken care of disadvantaged people.

 3. 24-hour Toll-free Hotlines

 An expert team consisting of lawyers and consultants in psychology, financial and health fields provide a round-the-clock counseling service under the Employee Assistant Program (EAP).
 These experts help employees to overcome physical and mental health issues, legal issues, marriage, education, career management, insurance, tax and finance difficulties.
 All personal information and records are under strict protection and supervision.